-There are many types of polymers and composites of commercial interest, as reviewed below.
-We help our clients surmount product and process challenges involving all of these types of materials, for a vast variety of end use applications.
+There are many types of polymers and composites of commercial interest, as reviewed below and also in the presentation that can be downloaded by clicking on the button below or to the right of this paragraph.
+At Bicerano & Associates, we help our clients surmount product and process challenges involving all of these types of materials, for a vast variety of end use applications.

 Schematic illustration.
 Typical amorphous random coil (left) and semicrystalline (right) morphologies of thermoplastic polymers.
 Atactic polystyrene and bisphenol-A polycarbonate are examples of amorphous thermoplastics.
 High-density polyethylene and poly(ethylene terephthalate) are examples of semicrystalline thermoplastics.
 The amorphous and crystalline domains are connected to each other by covalent chemical bonds in a semicrystalline polymer so that a chain may traverse both amorphous and crystalline regions.
 Chain segments linking two crystalline domains are often called "tie chains".
 Boundaries between amorphous and crystalline domains are usually diffuse and they are sometimes called "interphase" regions.